When you contact our community office, our staff and I will do everything we can to assist. View our office hours and location here.

 - Your matter is pending before the courts

 - The police are involved.
 We cannot make inquiries about police investigations.
-If you have a complaint about police conduct, please direct those complaints to the Office of the Police Complaints Commissioner.
+If you have a complaint about police conduct, please direct those complaints to the Civilian Review and Complaints Commission for the RCMP (CRCC).

 We are unable to: